hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 integration rather than establishing an operator-speed regression.
 A compiler-generated full YOLO graph is still required for an equivalent comparison with the 388,146-cycle native full-graph record.

+The selected full-size YOLO inventory contains two such operators:
+H10/W10/C256 to H20/W20/C256 and H20/W20/C128 to H40/W40/C128.
+A micrograph
+extracted directly from source operator 108 compiles with 0 CPU operators and one C256 `UPSAMPLE_NEAREST` command.
+Its independent golden matches TFLite `BUILTIN_REF` in all 102,400 output bytes, and the compiler-generated package passes byte-exactly on Verilator at 147,070 measured invocation ns and 108,022 PMU cycles.
+The focused cycles are 31.0% of the 347,992-cycle Micro-MobileNet record and 27.8% of the 388,146-cycle Micro-YOLO record; these are attribution references across different workloads, not 1:1 optimization targets.
+The full-size YOLO compile now advances past both resize instances and stops next at the detection-tail Transpose contract.

 YOLO-style MaxPool is implemented through the 96-byte v2 `MAXPOOL` command.
 The supported subset is static batch-1 INT8, K5/S1/P2, same input/output shape